 - Unclear whether this product allows parents to withdraw consent for the further collection of their child's information.

 - Children's personal information is deleted if collected without parental consent.

-- Parental consent notice and method for submission are provided.
+- Parental consent notice and method for submission are not provided.

 - Parental consent obligations are transferred to the school or district.

 11.4: Legal Requirements

 - The legal jurisdiction that applies to the laws governing the policies is not indicated.

 - A user is required to waive the right to a jury trial, or settle any disputes by arbitration.